m-sezgin/ml-portfolio/gradient-descent/README.md

 # Gradient Descent and Linear Regression

-In this notebook, we'll take a look at gradient descent and discuss how it can be useful for finding the slope and interept coefficients for lines of best fit.
+In this notebook, we'll take a look at gradient descent and discuss how it can be useful for finding the slope and intercept coefficients for lines of best fit.

 ## Intuition for Gradient Descent